kctyler2022/kctyler.github.io/README.md

-# kctyler.github.io
+# thewizardofaws.github.io

-AWS Architect Adventures
+The Wizard of AWS
-Welcome to the repository for AWS Architect Adventures!
+Welcome to the repository for The Wizard of AWS!
 This project is designed to grow my personal brand as an AWS evangelist, featuring a blog, podcast, and more.
 The website is hosted on AWS as a serverless static website.

 Table of Contents
 Project Overview